 Jennifer Grey shares verdict on ex-fiancé Johnny Depp’s trial against Amber Heard

+Jennifer Grey shares view on ex-fiancé Johnny Depp and Amber Heard’s $50m defamation trial

 ‘Dirty Dancing’ star was engaged to Depp in 1989

-Dirty Dancing star Jennifer Grey has shared her verdict on the Johnny Depp-Amber Heard trial
+Dirty Dancing star Jennifer Grey has shared her view on the Johnny Depp-Amber Heard trial

 The defamation lawsuit comes after Depp sued Heard for $50m for implying he abused her in a 2018 Washington Post op-ed.